miraficus/TerrariaTranslationFiles/README.md

 [![CZ](https://user-images.githubusercontent.com/63237821/79049510-6138ca00-7c24-11ea-81e2-6fe75542a453.png)](https://github.com/miraficus/CzechTerrariaTranslation/blob/master/CZREADME.md)

 # Terraria Translation Files
 I exported strings from Terraria so i can translate it to Czech language.
-Main branch should include official terrraia strings.
-Translated files will be in branch named Czech
+Main branch should include official Terrraia strings.
+Translated files will be in branch named Czech.
+I can add more branches for different languages or you can fork it and do it yourselves.

 ## How to